opennetworkinglab/onos/web/gui2/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --aot` for a dev server (because we are using ES6, we [must use AOT](https://github.com/angular/angular-cli/wiki/build)).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Press Ctrl-Shift-I in Chrome and Firefox to bring up the developer tools and the browser console.

+There are certain extra debugging can be turned on by adding the parameter 'debug' For example to turn extra logging for WebSockets add on __?debug=txrx__

 ## Code scaffolding